 As a busy person running a productivity SaaS you probably want to be productive when it comes to building links, growing your site’s traffic and, ultimately, getting new clients.

-Today I’m sharing my approach of getting top-tier links and PR…for free.
+Today I’m sharing my approach I use at Linkshero for getting top-tier links and PR…for free.

 Let’s do it.

 Back in 2013 I was a part of a startup called Zilta.

 It was located in National Digital Research Center (Dublin, Ireland) and run by two awesome Finns (I had a lot of fun pronouncing their names every morning hehe).

 Zilta was hoping to conquer a “smartphone for older people” niche and I was responsible for marketing and PR.

 The idea was to get to 500 pre-orders in order to verify the market need and then tell the investors something like:

 Right lads, give us a tenner! (talking of millions with an Irish accent)

 Zilta didn’t really take off but I certainly got a grip of the process after landing links in Android Authority, FastCompany and the likes.

 Here are some examples: